How to use the command 'k9s' (with examples)

 Explanation:

-• --cluster cluster_name: Specifies the cluster name to manage.
+• --cluster cluster_name: This specifies the target Kubernetes cluster to be accessed in read-only mode.

 Use case 3: Manage a cluster using a given Kubernetes namespace